Rheumatoid arthritis (RA) is a chronic inflammatory condition that primarily affects your joints. The most common form is seropositive RA.

 When the damage to joints is extreme, you may consider surgery.
 Some procedures can help improve mobility and reduce pain in severely deformed joints.
 Sometimes it’s necessary for the joints to be completely replaced.

 However, there’s the potential for complications, like infections, with surgery.
 For this reason, surgery is only undertaken in cases where the benefits are deemed to outweigh the risks.

 People with seropositive RA are at a greater risk for developing associated conditions, particularly if their condition isn’t well managed.
 Some of the conditions associated with seropositive RA are:

 - carpal tunnel syndrome

 - widespread inflammation

 - cervical myelopathy

-As previously mentioned, there is no cure for seropositive RA, but effective management of the condition means that many people go on to enjoy a good quality of life.
+As previously mentioned, there’s no cure for seropositive RA.
+But by effectively managing the condition, you can go on to enjoy a good quality of life.

-You should go and see your doctor as soon as you begin to experience any of the noted symptoms of seropostive RA, as an early diagnosis will mean less damage to your joints and slower progression of the disease with medication treatment.
+You should speak with your doctor as soon as you begin to experience any of the noted symptoms of seropositive RA, as an early diagnosis and targeted treatment will mean less damage to your joints and slower progression of the disease.